 There are as many answers to the question What is the true meaning of Advent? as there are churches in Williamson County.
 But this year, the meaning of Advent for me is this: It’s hope and love in its purest form, and it’s forgiveness and peace and possibility and completion.
 It’s the beginning and the end of all life as we know it and it’s pain and joy and sorrow.
 It’s why I will get up tomorrow morning and try to find what part of the Mystery is mine to reflect.
 My journey will not look like yours, but the Child of the Advent draws us to the same final destination.

 I actually went back to the mall last night with the Peanut and surprisingly it wasn’t as painful as expected.
-We did a little shopping for the Mr. and ate the requisite food court meal (chicken and rice and cucumber salad, in case you’re wondering).
+We did a little shopping and ate our usual food court meal (chicken and rice and cucumber salad, in case you’re wondering).
 Even waved hello to Santa and his elves, although Peanut turned down my suggestion to sit on his lap.
 I particularly enjoyed the people watching; a lady wearing a giant lobster necklace, a sales clerk with heavy mascara on his lashes and a sweet 80 year old couple dressed in their best duds for the big night out.
 (She had on knee high boots and a cabbie hat.)

 Isn’t God creative?
 We are all so wonderfully unique.
-While I do think He has a tender spot for the ones who struggle more than most, He loves us all and, as Richard Rohr so beautifully points out, in Him we are givenextraordinary dignity.
+While I do think God has a tender spot for the ones who struggle more than most, we are all the Beloved and, as Richard Rohr so beautifully points out, in God we are given extraordinary dignity.
 Which is also pretty good news this Advent season, don’t you think?